dustypigtv/DustyPig.TMDB/README.md

 Nuget: https://www.nuget.org/packages/DustyPig.TMDB

 TMDB REST api library.
-Currently supports v3 as of 2024-02-16
+Currently supports v3 as of 2024-02-17

-This is in BETA!
+This is in BETA